Dan Tehan

-Daniel Thomas Tehan ('-TEE-an; born 27 January 1968) is an Australian politician currently serving as the Shadow Minister for Energy and Emissions Reduction.
-He is a member of the Liberal Party and has been a member of the House of Representatives since the 2010 election, representing the Victorian seat of Wannon.
-He held ministerial office in the Coalition governments under Malcolm Turnbull and Scott Morrison, serving as Minister for Defence Materiel (2016), Defence Personnel (2016–2017), Veterans' Affairs (2016–2017), Social Services (2017–2018), Education (2018–2020), and Trade, Tourism and Investment (2020–2022).
-He served as Shadow Minister for Immigration and Citizenship under the Dutton Shadow Ministry from 2022 to 2025.
-He was a public servant and political adviser before entering parliament.
+Daniel Thomas Tehan ('-TEE-an; born 27 January 1968) is an Australian politician who is the Manager of Opposition Business in the House.
+He has been the member of parliament (MP) for the Victorian division of Wannon since 2010.

+Tehan previously held various ministerial positions in the Coalition governments under Malcolm Turnbull and Scott Morrison from 2016 to 2022.
+He was a member of the Dutton shadow ministry from 2022 to 2025.
+He was a public servant and political advisor before entering parliament.

-Childhood and education
+Early life and education

-Tehan was born on 27 January 1968 in Melbourne, the third of six children born to Jim and Marie Tehan.
+Daniel Thomas Tehan was born on 27 January 1968 in Melbourne, the third of six children born to Jim and Marie Tehan.
 His mother was elected to the Parliament of Victoria in 1987 and served as a state government minister, while his father was a country vice-president of the Liberal Party of Australia (Victorian Division).
 Tehan grew up on the family's farming property near Mansfield, Victoria.
 His paternal grandfather Jim Tehan helped establish the National Farmers' Federation.
 His mother and aunt both died of Creutzfeldt–Jakob disease.

 Tehan attended a Catholic primary school and a public high school in country Victoria before completing his secondary education as a boarder at Xavier College, Melbourne.
 He holds the degrees of Bachelor of Arts (Hons.) from the University of Melbourne, Master of Foreign Affairs and Trade from Monash University, and Master of International Relations from the University of Kent in England.